JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 Starting with Kotlin 1.8.20, you can enable precise backup, whereby only those classes that Kotlin recompiles in the incremental compilation will be backed up.
-Both full and precise backups help to run builds incrementally again after compilation errors or compiler failures.
+Both full and precise backups help to run builds incrementally again after compilation errors.
 Precise backup also saves build time compared to full backup.
 Full backup may take **noticeable** build time in large projects or if many tasks are making backups, especially if a project is located on a slow HDD.